momokinou/projet-python/README.md

 For example, the research "Naruto" will return you a 404 error.
 In an other hand, the research "O" will return One Piece and Solo Leveling.

-The "list users" button will bring you to the current users who have an account in this site.
+The "list users" button will bring you to the current users who have an account on this site.

-You can logout in any moment with the button "logout".
+You can logout at any moment with the button "logout".

 **TECHNICAL TUTORIAL :**